 The newer Macy’s wing is interesting as the store was built with two floors, and had entrances to both levels from within the otherwise single-story mall.
 Apparently the escalator is a remnant from a mezzanine level that once flanked the mall’s center court — removed in the mall’s latter renovation.

 This place is far more aggressive, however… we were detained and held until we erased our pictures — both illegal.
-We made this very clear while the guy continued to try and intimidate us and threaten to call the police, but I finally ceded because we were time strapped… much as I’d have liked the cops to show up and slap this power-tripping prick for wasting their time.
-Not to mention recovering deleted photos from an SD card is actually way easier than recovering a dead mall.
+We made this very clear while the guy continued to try and intimidate us and threaten to call the police; I finally ceded because we were time strapped, and it’s actually far easier to recover deleted photos from an SD card than to recover a dead mall.